|Oxidative Stress Markers in Early Pregnancy Loss: A Case-Control Study|

 4Department of Obstetrics and Gynecology, Loghman Hospital, Shahid Beheshti University of Medical Sciences, Tehran, Iran

-Objectives: Evidence suggests that oxidative stress plays a role in the pathophysiology of pregnancy complications in women.
-The present study was conducted to determine the levels of oxidative stress markers in early pregnancy loss and to compare the results with those in healthy pregnant women.
+Objectives: Evidence suggests that oxidative stress (OS) plays a prominent role in the pathophysiology of pregnancy complications in women.
+The present study was conducted to determine the levels of OS markers in early pregnancy loss and to compare the results with those in healthy pregnant women.

-Conclusion: The results of this study provide further evidence on the effect of increased oxidative stress on the incidence of early spontaneous abortion in the first trimester of pregnancy.
-High serum MDA levels and low TAC during pregnancy were two risk factors for spontaneous abortion.
-The present findings support the hypothesis that oxidative stress plays a key role in the etiopathogenesis of spontaneous abortion.
+Conclusions: The results of this study provides further evidence on the effect of increased OS on the incidence of early spontaneous abortion in the first trimester of pregnancy.
+High serum MDA levels and low TAC during pregnancy were 2 risk factors for spontaneous abortion.
+The present findings support the hypothesis that OS plays a key role in the etiopathogenesis of spontaneous abortion.
 Further studies are required for assessing the preventive role of antioxidant therapy in this complication.

 Cite By, Google Scholar